 In addition to subluxations, muscles, a prolonged posture but also an anatomical variant may be involved in similar symptoms.
 These symptoms include numbness, tingling and pain in the arm.
 These symptoms are very often found in the context of thoracic brachial traversal syndrome = TOS (Thoracic Outlet Syndrome).

-frozen shoulder – a painful condition that reduces normal movement in the joint and can sometimes prevent movement in the shoulder altogether
+A painful condition that reduces normal movement in the joint and can sometimes prevent movement in the shoulder altogether.

-rotator cuff disorders – the rotator cuff is a group of muscles and tendons that surround the shoulder joint and help to keep it stable
+The rotator cuff is a group of muscles and tendons surrounding the shoulder joint helping to keep it stable.

-shoulder instability – where the shoulder is unstable and may have an unusually large range of movement (hypermobility)
+Where the shoulder is unstable and may have an unusually large range of movement (hyper-mobility).

-acromioclavicular joint disorders – conditions, including osteoarthritis that affect the acromioclavicular joint, which is the joint at the top of the shoulder
+Conditions, including osteoarthritis that affect the acromioclavicular joint, which is the joint at the top of the shoulder.

-a broken (fractured) bone, such as a fracture of the humerus (upper arm bone) or broken collarbone
+Such as a fracture of the humerus (upper arm bone) or broken collarbone.

-Anxiety and stress can also sometimes cause tension in your neck muscles, leading to neck pain.
+Anxiety and Stress: Can sometimes cause tension in your neck muscles, leading to neck pain.

 You should seek medical attention when:

-the pain or stiffness doesn't improve after a few days or weeks
+The pain or stiffness hasn't improve after a few days or weeks.

 You can't control the pain using ordinary painkillers.